Harika-SVL/Docker/notes.md

 ### What is Docker ?

 * _**Docker (Dock worker)**_ is used to create containers which is standard way of packaging any application
-* Application can be any of the below but have a standard way of packaging i.e docker image.
+* Application can be any of the below but have a standard way of packaging i.e _**Docker image**_.
-    * developed in any technology
+    + developed in any technology
-    * developed on any server
+    + developed on any server
 * Packaging in docker image format helps us to run our application

 ![alt text](shots/7.PNG)